Concert Health & Safety Policy

 Apollo is the god of music and healing.
 At Apollo’s Fire, the health of our cherished audience is our top priority.
 In that spirit, we announce a new policy:

 No Virus with your Vivaldi

-Apollo’s Fire is pleased to join with Carnegie Hall, the New York Philharmonic, the Chicago Symphony Orchestra, the Kennedy Center, and a growing coalition of arts organizations across the country in adopting the following protocols, which are in effect through December 2021.
+Apollo’s Fire is pleased to join with Carnegie Hall, the New York Philharmonic, the Chicago Symphony Orchestra, the Kennedy Center, and a growing coalition of arts organizations across the country in adopting the following protocols, which are in effect until further notice.

 Currently, children under 12 do not need to present proof of a negative test but are required to be masked.

 Masks are required in all indoor spaces, except while actively eating and drinking in authorized areas.
 Please note that a plastic shield is not an acceptable replacement for a mask.

 Hand sanitizer stations will be available at all AF concerts.

 Apollo’s Fire will continue to monitor government and CDC health recommendations, and may adjust our protocols as the year progresses.